-- A video of the sync in action
+- A video of the flow in action

-An example use case of a Trello-Jira sync
+An example use case of a Trello-Jira workflow

 In this example, a website revamp project involves marketers working in Trello and developers working Jira.
 Here's what their respective projects look like.

-Starting your sync is just a matter of following our easy step-by-step process.
+Starting your flow is just a matter of following our easy step-by-step process.
 Here it is in action.

 Mapping statuses and fields